-1) Select the data your chart by dragging through the cells, columns, or rows.
+1) Select the data in your chart by dragging through the cells, columns, or rows.

-2) Tap the plus sign at the top and pick the Chart icon.
+2) Select the plus sign at the top and pick the Chart icon.
 Select 2D, 3D, or Interactive.
 You can swipe left and right to pick a color scheme.

 Format a chart on iPhone and iPad